-Let me explain how a course of sclerotherapy can help to minimise the appearance of any unwanted spider veins.
-Once your course is complete, you’ll then have the freedom to be as spontaneous as you like this summer without concerns about visible veins holding you back.
-Throw on shorts at a moment’s notice, impulse buy that mini skirt, or book a last minute beach holiday and finally feel good in that bikini!
+Sclerotherapy can help to minimise the appearance of any unwanted spider veins on the legs.
+Once your course is complete, you’ll then have the freedom to be as spontaneous as you like without concerns about visible veins holding you back.

 If you’ve noticed spider veins on your legs and you’re keen to find a safe and effective solution to minimise them, book a consultation and let’s have a conversation.
 I’ll talk through your concerns, examine your veins, discuss your medical history, and assess if you’re suitable for treatment.